lgatto/TeachingMaterial/git/2_Remote.md

 we can see that our file is listed as `Unmerged` and if we look at `add_numb.py`, we may see something like,

     <<<<<<< HEAD
-    """ This short program just adds numbers.
-Developed by John and Aleksandra."""
+    # Authors: John and Aleksandra
     =======
-    """ This short program just adds numbers.
-Developed by Aleksandra and John."""
+    # Authors: Aleksandra and John
     >>>>>>> 71d34decd32124ea809e50cfbb7da8e3e354ac26

 The mark-up shows us the parts of the file causing the conflict and the versions they come from.
 We now need to manually edit the file to *resolve* the conflict.
 Just like we did when we had to deal with the conflict when we were merging the branches.